andrewvanleuven/website/content/post/urban_changes_2020/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "The U.S. Census Changed How it Classifies Urban Areas"
+title: "The U.S. Census Changed How it Defines Urban Areas"
 subtitle: "Over a Thousand Urban Areas From 2010 Are Now Considered Rural"
 summary: " "
 authors: []